Solo-Tuilagivou/Coffee-cabin-landing-page/README.md

 # Coffee-cabin-landing-page
- This is an exercise on using basic HTML and CSS framework Tailwind to create a basic landing page for a hypothetical cafe business
+ This is an exercise on using basic HTML and CSS framework Tailwind to create a basic landing page for a cafe business